terraform-provider-openstack/terraform-provider-openstack/docs/resources/lb_monitor_v2.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the V2 Networking client.
-  A Networking client is needed to create an .
+  A Networking client is needed to create a monitor.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new monitor.